dotlang/language/doc/RFE.md

 And a function can call another func with ref input either if argument is local or its a ref too.
 This definition helps us keep method dispatch, type casting and many other places without a change.

-? - if we have `func process(ref x: int)` can we also have `func process(x:int)`?
+Y - if we have `func process(ref x: int)` can we also have `func process(x:int)`?
 I think we can have (gen. do not ban anything unless you really have to).
 But it would make code complicated but still readable.
 Because when the call is made, we make clear which version we want to call.
 So `ref` will affect method dispatch too.

-? - q find cases where we have "you cannot" in the specification.
+N - q find cases where we have "you cannot" in the specification.
 These are exceptions.
 Of course some of them are necessary: you cannot assign a string to int.

-?- if we agree that function input is not a tuple, can we use `x:12` notation to send named function input?
+N - if we agree that function input is not a tuple, can we use `x:12` notation to send named function input?
+It won't be intuitive and consistent.

+Y - If named types can never be equal it will be against subtyping rules -> exception.
+Named types are subtype if their underlying types are subtype.
+So anyway someone can send a Heap when a Tree is needed.
+The correct and general way: Named types are what their underlying types are in terms of subtyping.
+They are equal to their underlying type.

+N - if we have `(x:int, y:string)` and two method candidates accept int and string, there will definitely be a runtime error in method dispatch -> runtime error.

+N - if a method accepts `any` we should not be able to send anything to it except any. is this correct?
+No: All types are subtypes of `any`

+N - what about comparison?
+what data types can be compared? `x==y` (other comparisons are only for int and float). equality check is only possible for data of the same type, unless user has provided `opEquals` methods.

+? - What we are trying to achieve using `where` is available in some other languages and is called refinemenet types.
+Perl6, Haskell, Rust (proposed), Ada
+Check to see how it is implemented there and if it is general.

+? - can we make `::` notation simpler and more intuitive like go, but expressive?
+`::` is doing multiple things. in `if ( x :: int)` its a bool operator for type checking. in `x :: { y:int -> ...}` it is a case statement.
+But these two definitions are compatible.